 U.S. citizens traveling to North Korea are also strongly encouraged to contact the Embassy of Sweden by telephone or email prior to travel.
 Please provide the Embassy of Sweden with your name, date of birth, dates of your trip, and emergency contact information:

-Swedish Embassy (U.S. Protecting Power in North Korea)
+The Embassy of Sweden Pyongyang (U.S. Protecting Power in North Korea)

 Telephone: (850-2) 3817 485 (reception)